Retzu/website-skeleton/README.md

 ##Why SASS but no CoffeeScript/LiveScript?
 I used to like [CoffeeScript](http://coffeescript.org/), but not anymore.
 - You cannot declare **real** functions, only function variables.
+For example: if you want to use addEventListener you have to declare the function before calling addEventListener.
+If you declare it after, your function variable will be undefined at the time addEventListener is called.
+[See this example](http://codepen.io/Retzudo/pen/EgoJw?editors=001)
-- Every function automatically returns its last expressionion *unless* you write ```return```.
+- Every function automatically returns its last expression *unless* you write ```return```.
 Then a return statement is omitted completely in the resulting JS.
 This is weird.

 [LiveScript](http://livescript.net/) is--for me personally--just a bit to much to "just" do some JavaScript.